 The swordfish, getting its name from its sword-like appearance, is one delicacy that is fast gaining acceptance amongst chefs’ world over.
 Its flesh can also appear either white, pink, ivory, or orange.

 So, after making these descriptions, what does swordfish taste like?
-Although some opinion sharing platforms like Reddit mentions have been made of the swordfish tasting like the shark, there have been concerns about how healthy it is to consume it.
+Although some opinion-sharing platforms like Reddit mentions have been made of the swordfish tasting like a shark, there have been concerns about how healthy it is to consume it.

 Others have mentioned that the swordfish tastes like the tuna fish, and it has a perfect consistency, which is unlike the Cod or Haddock.
 With its dense texture, some have said it does not readily fall apart when sliced.

-Mentions have been made of the swordfish tasting like chicken and seeing its only difference being that it has scales instead of feathers and a long beak.
+Mentions have been made of the swordfish tasting like chicken and seeing its only difference: it has scales instead of feathers and a long beak.
 The swordfish is a white-fleshed fish that is rapidly gaining popularity with steaks, as mentioned earlier.

 The mild taste of the swordfish is perfect for those who are unsure about their love for fish.
 There are some redder areas of the fish with a more robust flavor that can easily be cut off.
 People also use the swordfish for making kebabs aside from using it for steaks.

 Do make sure you trim the inedible and tough skin before and after cooking.
 The FDA also put out specific guidelines about the swordfish containing certain levels of mercury and some other chemicals which might be unsafe for pregnant women and little children.
 Do take special care when you choose to eat the swordfish.